 All car seats in America are required by law to offer both seatbelt and LATCH installation options.
 But on an infant car seat, the LATCH installation almost always requires using the base – which weighs an extra 10 pounds.

 For seatbelt installation, some infant car seats now offer the option of using a “European” belt path.
 Instead of only installing with the lap portion of the seatbelt, you also loop the shoulder belt around the back of the car seat for extra stability.
 If you’re visiting a country that has seatbelts you can’t lock, you may need to bring a locking clip and be prepared to use it.

-And one really innovative new car seat now integrates LATCH directly into the infant car seat – no base necessary, and no need to worry about the dreaded locking clip!
-More on that below…
+And two really innovative car seats now integrates LATCH directly into the infant car seat – no base necessary, and no need to worry about the dreaded locking clip!
+More on those below…

 Infant car seat stroller compatibility

 The last factor to look at in choosing travel car seats for babies is stroller compatibility.
 While it’s not strictly necessary, it’s really helpful to click your infant car seat into a stroller to get it through the airport or push it around the city.
 It makes traveling in a taxi or Uber straightforward and safe!

 Want to get extra-fancy?
 Now you can opt for an infant car seat with stroller wheels built in.